-As Wichita’s District 6 City Council member, I will emphasize public participation, collaborative problem solving and the effective use of taxpayer dollars, while promoting a spirit of openness and responsiveness to local government.
+As Wichita’s District 6 City Council member, I continue to emphasize public participation, collaborative problem solving and the effective use of taxpayer dollars, while promoting a spirit of openness and responsiveness from local government.

 Government exists to serve the people.
 That is why I am committed to ensuring that the work of the City Council is transparent.
 I believe in consensus building and the power of collaboration.
-As your City Council member, I will work to see the issues from multiple viewpoints.
-Residents of District 6 deserve a City Council member who gives their concerns full attention—and I will.
+As your City Council member, I work to see issues from multiple viewpoints.
+Residents of District 6 deserve a City Council member who gives their concerns full attention—and I do.

-These are exciting times.
-While the Wichita economy has not completely recovered from the Great Recession, it is in better shape than it has been in some time.
+This is a pivotal time for Wichita.
+While the Wichita economy continues to recover from the pandemic, it is in better shape than might be expected.
 Now is the time to think big, create a vision for our great city and advance initiatives to build on the momentum.
 We must plan for the future and make smart, focused investments that will expand our local economy.

-Through my business experience and years of civic involvement, I have come to understand that city government plays a crucial role in building a better life for our citizens.
-I am committed to enhancing the business environment, including working to attract and retain new businesses and increase new good-paying jobs—both of which bring in new tax dollars to the community and help keep tax rates flat.
-To do this, we must bring together all the players and partners in shaping these investments, including the Greater Wichita Partnership, Downtown Wichita, the Chambers of Commerce, the Workforce Alliance, Wichita State University and other local universities and colleges, small business, entrepreneurs, industry, and most importantly, the citizens of Wichita.
+Through my service on City Council, I understand that city government plays a crucial role in building a better life for our residents.
+I am committed to enhancing the business environment, including working to attract and retain new businesses and increase new well-paying jobs—both of which bring in new tax dollars to the community and help keep tax rates flat.
+To do this, we must bring together all the players and partners in shaping these investments, including the Greater Wichita Partnership, Downtown Wichita, the Chambers of Commerce, the Workforce Alliance, Wichita State University and other local universities and colleges, small business, entrepreneurs, industry, and most importantly, the residents of Wichita.

-- Support the industry clusters identified in the Blueprint for Regional Economic Growth (BREG) to ensure innovation in the region
+- Support key industries identified in the Regional Growth Plan to ensure innovation in the region

-- Support the Wichita-South Central Kansas Regional Export Plan to bring about national and global export trade
+- Support the Export Accelerator program to bring about national and global export trade

-- Support programs that ensure talent and workforce development at the Wichita State University Innovation Campus, Wichita Area Technical College, and other regional colleges and universities
+- Support programs that ensure talent and workforce development at the Wichita State University Innovation Campus, WSU Tech, and other regional colleges and universities

 - Support programs that keep and attract large corporations